tsamaya/aws-lambda-opencage-geocoder/README.md

 };
 ```

-edit the `serverless.yml` file adding align with the hello function:
+edit the `serverless.yml` file adding the following lines alignes with the hello function:
 ```yml
   geocode:
     handler: opencage.geocode